 The Dow Chemical Company is the area’s largest employer, with approximately 5,000 employees.
 Dow first came to Texas in 1940, building a plant in Freeport to extract magnesium from seawater.
 Today, it’s the world’s largest integrated chemical manufacturing site.
 The products researched and developed here include innovations used in electronics, food packaging and healthcare products used by people everyday.

-Some of Brazosport’s Top Employers are: The Dow Chemical Company, Fluor Corporation, Zachry Group, Texas Department of Criminal Justice, the Infinity Group, Brazosport I.S.D., Brock Group, Brazoria County, Phillips 66, BASF Corporation, Excel, TDECU, and Brazosport Regional Health System.
+Some of Brazosport’s Top Employers are: The Dow Chemical Company, Fluor Corporation, Zachry Group, Texas Department of Criminal Justice, the Wood PLC, Brazosport I.S.D., Brock Group, Brazoria County, Phillips 66, BASF Corporation, Excel, TDECU, and St. Luke’s Health Brazosport Hospital.

 Port Freeport currently ranks 24th among U.S. ports in international cargo tonnage handled.
 The current channel is 45-foot deep but it will soon to be widened and deepened.
 It is just three miles from open Gulf of Mexico waters and has an abundance of acreage for future development.